uclchem/UCLCHEM/README.md

 Usage Instructions
 **************************************************************

-UCL_CHEM only works with my version of makerates.
-This writes nspec and nreac into the output files for array allocation as well as generating list of evaporation types.
-	-Open Makerates folder and check Makerates.py to see if input files are correct -Run "python Makerates.py" and copy odes.f90,evaplists.csv,reactions.csv and species.csv into main folder -check freeze out alphas in reactions.csv, they default to 1 -Nothing else needs to be changed, everything is updated automatically.
+A manual is available from the website: uclchem.github.io

 *************************************************************
 General issues/ to do list
 *************************************************************
 Zeros
 	-rate(j)=1.0d-30 when it is really zero.
 This was to avoid computing issues.
 However, in many cases a fortran 95 code on a modern pc will run without errors.
-Investigate this.
+This could be changed.